Perturbative path-integral of string field and the $A_{\infty }$ structure of the BV master equation: Preliminaries

-In this section, we assume that (\ref{classical physical action}) consists of the physical degrees only for simplicity.
-In a Lagrangian field theory, the expectation value of observables $\langle ... \rangle _{J}$ is described by using the path-integral of fields $\psi _{\mathrm{cl}} $ as follows
+In section 3 and 4, we explain that the perturbative path-integral can be performed in terms of the BV-BRST cohomology or Lagrangian's homotopy algebra.
+We explain the word ``the perturbative path-integral'' below.
+In field theories, the expectation value of observables $\langle ... \rangle _{J}$ is described by using the path-integral,